tmcgilchrist/beaterl/README.md

 ## TODO

+* add simple html5 player from Peepcode screencast.
+CURRENT
+ * if we wrap it up with a playlist and simple interface to play/stop/skip etc we should be good.
+* add instructions for dealing with the submodule
+* add view for editing an album
+* add view for creating a new album
 * include ember.js library and deps (DONE)
 * serve up a main HTML page (DONE)
 * basic styling with CSS (DONE)
   -> Redo styling using http://foundation.zurb.com
 * setup deployment to Heroku
+  * add instructions for deploying to heroku
 * serve index.html from root url.
 (DONE)
   -> Sorted for now, reading the html directly
 * configure a Postgres backend